-With this information in mind, researchers from Northwestern University performed an experiment to try to activate these neurons through sound.
-This study confirmed that there is a unique path that is only activated during damaging noise levels (120 dB) but not “innocuous” levels (80dB and below).
+Researchers from Northwestern University performed an experiment to try to activate these neurons through sound.
+Their study confirmed that there is a unique path that is only activated for sound levels near the maximum of what is tolerable for humans (120 dB).
+It was then confirmed that these nerves did not activate for lower sound levels that would still be considered loud for normal hearing humans (80dB and below).
 Granule cells of the cochlear nucleus were found to be the region activated by this signal.
 It is interesting to note that this is where other sensory information from the head and upper body (spinal trigeminal nucleus and dorsal column) are routed to assist with auditory processing.
-A signal routed the opposite direction would provide a path from auditory system to pain channels.
+A signal routed the opposite direction would provide a path from the auditory system to pain channels.

 Northwestern Experiment Setup

 There were two groups of mice used to test this theory.
 One group was a control and the other was genetically unique in that their IHCs were unable to transport the glutamate neurotransmitter and were therefore deaf.
 The deaf mice and the control mice were found to generate and send the suspected pain signal to the brain even though the deaf mice could not signal sound.